A canonical definition of the visual horizon—and why rooms feel crowded even when measurements are technically correct.

 2. Tall Coffee Tables

-Coffee tables that approach seat height interrupt the eye line and dominate the center of the room.
-If you want the sizing logic, see Coffee Table Height & Proportion.
+Coffee tables that approach seat height interrupt the eye line and visually dominate the center of the room.
+Even when spacing is technically correct, oversized table height can make the entire layout feel heavier and more compressed—a proportion problem explored further in the Coffee Table Height & Proportion Guide.

 3. High Media Consoles